 Many patients are surprised by how comfortable the root canal experience is compared to what they were expecting.
 The advanced endodontic techniques we use combined with local anesthetic injections mean that modern root canals are no more painful than getting a cavity treated.
 That said, if you are feeling nervous about your root canal, that’s what we offer sedation for—we want all of our patients to feel as comfortable as possible during their treatment.

 Learn More About Sedation in Endodontics

 If you need endodontic treatment and you’d like to find out more about the sedation options offered by our practice, don’t hesitate to reach out.
-Contact us today at one of our six locations to schedule an appointment.
+Contact us today at one of our five locations to schedule an appointment.